 If you need your email changed, you will need to reach out to the help desk at 314-529-9506 or firstname.lastname@example.org.

 Your email account is very important form of communication at Maryville University.
-The Student Service Center sends information about student accounts, registration, and financial aid through official Maryville University email.
+The Solution Squad sends information about student accounts, registration, and financial aid through official Maryville University email.

 FERPA requires the University to advise students of their rights under the Act.
 They include the right to:

 To inspect and review information contained in their educational records;